 The right to a hearing, if any.

-The Commission or a Commission Delegee may modify, amend or rescind an order issued pursuant to 935 CMR 501.370.
+The Commission or a Commission Delegee may modify, amend or rescind an order issued pursuant to 935 CMR 501.370: Order to Show Cause.

 501.400: Medical Marijuana Treatment Center License: Grounds for Denial of Application for Licensure